 This mile long site has a 1700s township (which features in Outlander) at one end and a working 1930s croft at the other.
 Say hello to the Highland Cows as you explore the museum.
 Open April-October.

-Archie the Highland bull, who has grazed at Muckrach for the past couple of decades has become a firm favourite with passing tourists everyday, who stop by Muckrach Country House Hotel, to take his photo.
+The Highland cows, who have grazed at Muckrach for the past couple of decades have become a firm favourite with passing tourists everyday, who stop by Muckrach Country House Hotel, to take their photo.

 Ruthven Barracks were built by George II’s government between 1719 and 1721 following the Jacobite rising of 1715.
 They were to house garrison infantry to police the area and enforce the Disarming Act of 1716.The barracks sit high up on a mound surrounded by grazing land where you can see Highland Cows.

 View this post on Instagram